no-cost recreational blue crab trap registration.Catching Blue Crabs:

 - No more than 5 traps for recreational anglers.

 Starting January 1, 2020 anyone over 16 is required to complete a no-cost recreational blue crab trap registration.

 This link takes you to the news release because the actual registration site is not available now.

 The life cycle of the blue crab starts offshore as a small larva.
-After several molts to remove the restrictive exoskeleton the crab is large enough to it uses the currents to move into estuaries.
+After several molts to remove the restrictive exoskeleton the crab is large enough to use the currents to move into estuaries.
 The females remain in fairly high salinity areas while the males move back into creeks with lower salinity.
-Between March and December, the females move into creek to mate.
-Females can only make after they mold and are consider softshell crabs.
-Most females only mate once but some will mold a second time and an adult allowing them to mate a second time.
-The male remains in the creeks for the remainder of its life but the female moves offshore to give birth and may return to the creeks to mate again.
+Between March and December, the females move into creeks to mate.
+Females can only mate after they mold and are consider softshell crabs.
+Most females only mate once but some will mold a second time as an adult allowing them to mate a second time.
+The males remain in creeks for the remainder of their life but the female moves offshore to give birth and may return to the creeks to mate again.